Maria Pavlova

 2019"Holstogram - Astra laboratory", Artbase, Moscow

-2018"Holstogram" curated by Maria Pavlova and Dmitri Egorov, Studio Blütengasse, Vienna/Moscow
+2018"Holstogram" curated by Maria Pavlova and Dmitri Egorov, Studio Blütengasse, Vienna, Austria / Moscow, Russia

-2018"Every hunter would like to know, where the pheasant is sitting", Stiegenkeller, Vienna
+2018"Every hunter would like to know, where the pheasant is sitting", Stiegenkeller, Vienna, Austria

 2017"Two Fold: politics/nature_nature/politics, studio Maria Pavlova

-2017"Change of scene",performance with Sarah Rechberger, Suchis offspace, Vienna
+2017"Change of scene",performance with Sarah Rechberger, Suchis offspace, Vienna, Austria

-2017"With less balance, than you have on water.", Alte Schiebekammer, Vienna
+2017"With less balance, than you have on water.", Alte Schiebekammer, Vienna, Austria

-2017"Green room", solo show, Sigmund Freud Dream Museum, St. Petersburg
+2017"Green room", solo show, Sigmund Freud Dream Museum, St. Petersburg, Russia

-2016"Ailleurs, nulle part", curatorial project with Simon Mraz, Gallery Iragui, Moscow
+2016"Ailleurs, nulle part", curatorial project with Simon Mraz, Gallery Iragui, Moscow, Russia

 2014„Schiele Poems“, Performance, Leopoldmuseum, Vienna, link

-2013„I am not you mother“, Academy of Fine Arts, Vienna
+2013„I am not you mother“, Academy of Fine Arts, Vienna, Austria

 2012„Kick - off Kuenburg“, Castle Kuenburg, Reichenau